AdaCore/gnatstudio/docs/users_guide/navigation.rst

    end Default;

-One of the drawbacks in altering the default location is that :program:`gprclean` will not be able to remove this database when you clean your project.

-On the other hand, it might speed up your system if you can put the database on a fast local disk.
+One of the drawbacks in altering the default location is that :program:`gprclean` will not remove this database when you clean your project.
+But it might speed up GPS if you can put the database on a fast local disk and your project isn't.

 .. _The_Navigate_Menu: